-There had been an early rescue, however, and the possibility of better things in Church School where she was chosen as one of four to be Takenin trained for domestic service.
-But the one place she got turned out to require running from the master and hiding behind doors.
+There had been an early rescue, however, and the possibility of better things in Church School where she was chosen as one of four to be trained for domestic service.
+But the one place that agreed to take her turned out to require running from the master and hiding behind doors.
 She lasted four days.
-After that no one offered her another.
+After that no one offered her another place.
 Then came the bigger rescue when her father got notice of a man looking for a strong wife rather than a dowry.
 Between the warning of immediate slaughter and the promise of married bliss, she believed in neither.
-Yet without money or the inclination to peddle goods, open a stall or be apprenticed in exchange for food and shelter, her prospects were servant, prostitute, convent, wife and although horror stories were told about each of those careers, the last one seemed safest.
+Yet without money or the inclination to peddle goods, open a stall or be apprenticed in exchange for food and shelter, with even nunneries for the upper class banned, her prospects were servant, prostitute, wife and although horrible stories were told about each of those careers, the last one seemed safest.
 The one where she might have children and therefore be guaranteed some affection.
 As with any future available to her, it depended on the character of the man in charge.
 Hence marriage to an unknown husband in a far off land had distinct advantages: separation from a mother who had barely escaped the cucking pond; from male siblings who worked days and nights with her father and learned from him their dismissive attitude toward the sister who had helped rear them; but especially escape from the leers and rude hands of any man, drunken or sober, she might walk by.
 America.
 What ever the danger, how could it possibly be worse.
-The intermittent skirmishes of men against men, arrows against powder, fire against hatchet that she heard about from her husband and neighbors could not match the gore of what she had seen since childhood.
-The pile of frisky, still living human entrails held before the felon's eyes then thrown into a bucket and tossed into the Thames; fingers trembling for a lost torso; the hair of a woman guilty of mayhem bright with flame.
-Compared to that, death by shipwreck or a tomahawk paled.
-She did not know what other settler families nearby once knew of routine dismemberment and violence, but she did not share their alarm when, three months after the fact, news came of a pitched battle or a peace gone awry.

-At first when she settled on Jacob's land, she visited the local church some five miles away and met a few vaguely suspicious villagers.
-They had removed themselves from a larger sect in order to practice a purer form of their Separatist religion, one truer and certainly more acceptable to Him.
+Early on when she settled on Jacob's land, she visited the local church some seven miles away and met a few vaguely suspicious villagers.
+They had removed themselves from a larger sect in order to practice a purer form of their Separatist religion, one truer and more acceptable to God.
 Among them she was deliberately soft spoken.
 In their meeting house she was accommodating and when they explained their beliefs she did not roll her eyes.
 It was when they refused to baptize her first born, her exquisite daughter, that Rebekka turned away.
 Weak as her Church of England faith was, there was no excuse for not protecting the soul of an infant from eternal perdition.
 More and more it was in Lina's company that she let the misery seep out.

-"I chastised for a torn shift, Lina, and the next thing I know she is lying in the snow.
+"I chastised her for a torn shift, Lina, and the next thing I know she is lying in the snow.
 Her little head cracked like an egg."